Nostradamus in popular culture: Manga

-Japanese historical manga and anime series, Angolmois: Record of Mongol Invasion, with its title using the term Angolmois from the prophecies of Nostradamus about the reign of the great king of Angolmois, which is interpreted as being an anagram of the Old French word Mongolais 'Mongolians' and thus referring to Genghis Khan.
+The title of the Japanese historical manga and anime series, Angolmois: Record of Mongol Invasion, uses the term Angolmois from the prophecies of Nostradamus about the reign of the great king of Angolmois.
+This is interpreted as being an anagram of the Old French word Mongolais 'Mongolians' and thus referring to Genghis Khan.

-In Record of Ragnarok, thirteen historical humans are chosen to fight thirteen mythological gods in a tournament for humanity's survival.
-Nostradamus is one of the human fighters.
+In Record of Ragnarok, Nostradamus is one of the thirteen historical humans chosen to fight thirteen mythological gods in a tournament for humanity's survival.

 In Chainsaw Man, the prophecies of Nostradamus are used to predict the end of the world by the hands of demonic entities.

+In Doraemon, the aftermath of believing prophecies strongly and the consequences of it are depicted in reference to Nostradamus.